jahinzee/metis/docs/maintenance-notes.md

 ---

-### `fcitx-openbangla`: Locked on F42 package / Disabled

-- **DISABLED**: might be causing issues with Plasma 6.5 (needs further investigating)
-- Waiting for upstream to release official F43 packages, and for it to be available on a COPR repo (e.g. `badshah/openbangla-keyboard`) to update as well
-- Prefer to use an up-to-date COPR instead of upstream GitHub release, since the GH releases are on `2.0.0` (2020), and COPRs appear to build straight from the latest source (`3.0.0`+).

----

 ### `appimagelauncher`: Using GitHub Release builds / Disabled

 - No usable COPR is available for AppImageLauncher, probably cause the last stable version is from